dasch-swiss/dsp-tools/docs/file-formats/json-project/overview.md

-## Fully fleshed out example of a JSON project file
+## Fully Fleshed-Out Example of a JSON Project File

 DaSCH provides you with two example repositories that contain everything which is necessary to create a project and upload data.
 Both of them also contain a JSON project definition file.
 You can find them here: